mindi888/Panda-Trail/README.md

 Controls:
 Press space to continue 💨
 Press the up arrow to jump ⬆️
-Hold down the down arrow to roll ⬇️
+Hold the down arrow to roll ⬇️
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ***** All the images were drawn by me!
 Please no hate, it was my first time trying pixel art and animation ಥ_ಥ *****